Dual Diagnosis: PTSD

 How is PTSD and Substance Abuse Connected?

-A dual diagnosis of substance addiction and PTSD is, sadly, very common.
 Numbers are particularly high among those who have served in the military, with around 75% of veterans with PTSD also suffering from alcohol dependence.
-Comparatively, up to 43% of civilians who have PTSD report co-occurring substance use disorders2.
+Comparatively, up to 43% of civilians who have PTSD report co-occurring substance use disorders.
+[2]

-While it has been found that many people with PTSD self-medicate with drugs and alcohol, research also suggests that people with existing substance use disorders are more likely to experience traumatic events and later develop PTSD3.
-The relationship between these two disorders is therefore undeniable.
+While it has been found that many people with PTSD self-medicate with drugs and alcohol, research also suggests that people with existing substance use disorders are more likely to experience traumatic events and later develop PTSD.
+[3]

-The signs of PTSD vary from person to person and can take months or even years to develop, so it is not always obvious that the symptoms are rooted in trauma.
-Symptoms include:
+The signs of PTSD [4] vary from person to person and can take months or even years to develop, so it is not always obvious that the symptoms are rooted in trauma.

 While prescription medication is often used to combat the symptoms of PTSD, many people do not seek medical support, and instead, try to ease them with alcohol or recreational drugs.